A topic from the subject of Physical Chemistry in Chemistry.

 Basic Concepts

 Ionic bonds are formed between atoms of metals and nonmetals.
 In an ionic bond, one atom transfers one or more electrons to the other atom, creating two oppositely charged ions.
 The positively charged ion is called a cation, and the negatively charged ion is called an anion.
+This transfer of electrons occurs because of the significant difference in electronegativity between the metal and nonmetal.

 Covalent bonds are formed between atoms of nonmetals.
 In a covalent bond, the atoms share one or more pairs of electrons.
 The electrons are attracted to the positively charged nuclei of both atoms, creating a strong bond.
+This sharing occurs because the electronegativity difference between the nonmetals is relatively small.

 Equipment and Techniques

-• NMR spectroscopy: This technique can be used to identify the atoms in a molecule and to determine their chemical environment.
+• NMR spectroscopy: This technique can be used to identify the atoms in a molecule and determine their chemical environment.

 Types of Experiments